 Note: the version of the map I have linked is currently outdated (missing a few other private and public tools).
 I will update it in the future.

 Generally, governments will have a directory of websites they own for the benefit of citizens, so I did some google searches for this and came up with a nice list of starting points.
 Here are a few, you can easily find more just by looking through your search results:

-After doing some more horizontal domain association (including scraping .nl links from pages) I had a pretty decent amount of hosts purely from google and a bit of python+regex.
+After doing some more horizontal domain association (including scraping .nl links from pages for more potential matches) I had a pretty decent amount of hosts purely from google and a bit of python+regex.
 Following a bit of subdomain enumeration, and looking through screenshots from my web screenshot script, I was ready to start actually looking for bugs!